teakfly/teafly/README.md

-# a public use jar
+# A public use jar